tal-hason/argo-rollouts-stuff/README.md

 # This is a Quick-Start for ArgoRollouts

-## this enables you to quickly deploy argo-Rollouts rollout-manager and Dashboard via a Helm Chart
+## this enables you to quickly deploy argo-Rollouts & rollout-manager and Dashboard via a Helm Chart

-to use the helm chart you can use it dirctly from the ghcr.io or pull it to your local station
+to use the helm chart you can use it dirctly from the ghcr.io or pull it to your local station(Wokring on Openshift)

 ```Bash
 helm pull oci://ghcr.io/tal-hason/argo-rollouts-stuff/helm/rollouts-manager:0.1.1